TheOdinProject/curriculum/JS101/fundamentals-1.md

 ### Numbers
 Numbers are the building blocks of programming logic!
 In fact, it's hard to think of any useful programming task that doesn't involve at least a little basic math... so knowing how numbers work is obviously quite important.
 Luckily, it's also fairly straightforward.

-1. [This MDN article](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Math) will get you started neatly.
+1. [This W3Schools lesson](https://www.w3schools.com/js/js_numbers.asp) followed by [this one](https://www.w3schools.com/js/js_arithmetic.asp), are a good introduction to what you can accomplish with numbers in JS
+2. [This MDN article](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Math) covers the same info from a slightly different point of view.
 There's much more that you can do with numbers, but this is all you need at the moment.

 ### Strings
 Depending on what kind of work you're doing, you might end up working more with pieces of text rather than numbers.
 A __string__ is simply a piece of text... and is a fundamental building block of the language.

 1. Read and code along with [yet another MDN tutorial](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Strings) on the topic.
-2. Go through [this lesson](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Useful_string_methods) to learn a little bit more about what you can do with strings.
+2. Go through [this lesson](https://www.w3schools.com/js/js_string_methods.asp) to learn a little bit more about what you can do with strings... be sure to do the exercises at the end!!

 > ## A little reminder:
 > By this point, your head might be spinning because of the amount of information you've tried to cram in.
 That's OK!
 Don't let it get to you.
 You are never going to retain all of this info on the first go.
 All of these elements are fundamental building blocks of the language, so as you learn you will definitely be encountering them all over and over again, and as you do, it will begin to stick.
 Our advice, for now, is to make sure you're actually coding along with the lessons as you read them (which will definitely help with retention) and just press on.
 When we've gotten through this stuff we'll give you a chance to slow down and practice what you've learned.